Squarespace pricing 2025: how much will it cost to build a website?

 • Two contributors – this is useful if you need to delegate work to others

-The Personal plan is well-suited to businesses or individuals who want to create a stylish yet small and informational website.
+The Basic plan is well-suited to businesses or individuals who want to create a stylish yet small and informational website.
 It’s great for letting people know who you are and what you do, whether you want to establish a basic web presence for your company or showcase your portfolio of work.
-Of course, without ecommerce functionality, the Personal plan isn’t suitable for businesses looking to sell products.
+And thanks to Squarespace’s updated pricing plans, its cheapest plan now offers basic ecommerce functionality.

 Squarespace email marketing campaign editor for a discount email